Titanic: The Complete Story: Titanic: Death of a Dream

 The first half, Titanic: Death of a Dream, encapsulates the first two hours.
 It tells the story of the RMS Titanic's origins, from its conception and construction, to its maiden voyage, leading up to the initial collision with the iceberg that would ultimately sink the ship.

 Titanic: The Legend Lives On

 The second half, Titanic: The Legend Lives On, concentrates on the ship's sinking, its immediate aftermath, and its discovery in 1985 by Dr. Robert Ballard, along with Titanic's continuing legacy.

+Special edition

+In 2002, the documentary was re-released on DVD as Titanic: The Complete Story – Special Commemorative Edition, supplemented by a third film - the 1998 documentary Beyond Titanic, which is narrated by Victor Garber, who portrayed Titanic designer Thomas Andrews in the 1997 film Titanic.
+Beyond Titanic tells of the cultural influence of the ship and its sinking, and how its story has continued to be retold through the years through different forms of media.

+In 2012, the documentary was again re-released on DVD as simply Titanic: The Complete Story, and included the 2007 documentary Titanic's Achilles Heel.
+Produced by the History Channel, Titanic's Achilles Heel follows Titanic researchers and historians exploring theories of whether the ship had a fatal design flaw that contributed to its sinking, investigating the wreck of the ship itself, as well as its sunken sister ship, Britannic.